Razzle131/grpc-service/README.md

   * arg:
     * for host set request: new host name
     * for dns set request: ip address of dns server (example: `8.8.8.8`)
+ * sudo:
+    * for changing hostname and dns servers